naslundx/parallellalinalg/README.md

 Sparse programs
 -
 All the kernels accept files written in SRW (sparse row-wise) format.
 There are example files in the "matrices" directory.
 You must specify exactly how large the matrix is and how many nonzero elements there are.
+For a description of the SRW format, see the "Yale" format at http://en.wikipedia.org/wiki/Sparse_matrix.

 *TODO: Link to SRW format description*

 Timing
 -
-*TODO: Describe the four different timing schemes and why it works.*
+All programs use the built-in clock() functionality of C to measure time.
+Since the parallellism only takes place on the Epiphany chip, this works fine.
+After the program has run, it outputs four timings:

+* t_alloc: The time it takes to allocate memory
+* t_clalloc: The time it takes to fill this memory (with data from file and/or generated random data)
+* t_calc: The time spent waiting on the Epiphany chip to calculate
+* t_full: Full runtime.

 License
 -